SkylineCommunications/dataminer-docs/develop/CICD/GitHub/CICD_GitHub_Examples.md

 We recommend combining this with quality control beforehand, such as executing static code analysis and running tests.

+> [!TIP]
-For information on creating a new pipeline in GitHub see: [GitHub Tutorial](https://docs.github.com/en/actions/quickstart)
+> For information on creating a new pipeline in GitHub, see [GitHub Tutorial](https://docs.github.com/en/actions/quickstart).

 ### Creating a dataminer.services key